 Keep in mind that you probably didn’t get into debt overnight and you’re not going to become debt-free overnight either.
-CCCS is here to help you learn to live within your means, pay off debt and work towards your financial goals.
-Whether your are overwhelmed by your finances, or you just need a little help getting started or staying on track, your certified credit counselor can work with you step-by-step.
+Therefore, CCCS is here to help you learn to live within your means, pay off debt and work towards your financial goals.
+Whether overwhelmed by your finances, or you just need a little help getting started or staying on track, your certified credit counselor can work with you step-by-step.

 Debt Warning Signs

 - Are you arguing with your spouse over bills?